Mongolia: Mongol empire to early 20th century

-In the early 16th century, Dayan Khan and his khatun Mandukhai reunited the entire Mongol nation under the Genghisids.
+In the early 16th century, Dayan Khan and his khatun Mandukhai reunited all Mongol groups under the Genghisids.
 In the mid-16th century, Altan Khan of the Tümed, a grandson of Dayan Khan – but not a hereditary or legitimate Khan – became powerful.
 He founded Hohhot in 1557.
 After he met with the Dalai Lama in 1578, he ordered the introduction of Tibetan Buddhism to Mongolia.
 (It was the second time this had occurred.)
 Abtai Khan of the Khalkha converted to Buddhism and founded the Erdene Zuu monastery in 1585.
 His grandson Zanabazar became the first Jebtsundamba Khutughtu in 1640.
 Following the leaders, the entire Mongolian population embraced Buddhism.
-Each family kept scriptures and Buddha statues on an altar at the north side of their ger (yurt).
+Each family kept scriptures and Buddha statues on an altar at the north side of their yurt.
 Mongolian nobles donated land, money and herders to the monasteries.
 As was typical in states with established religions, the top religious institutions, the monasteries, wielded significant temporal power in addition to spiritual power.

 The last Khagan of Mongols was Ligden Khan in the early 17th century.
 He came into conflicts with the Manchus over the looting of Chinese cities, and also alienated most Mongol tribes.
 He died in 1634.
-By 1636 most Inner Mongolian tribes had submitted to the Manchus, who founded the Qing dynasty.
+By 1636, most of the Inner Mongolian tribes had submitted to the Manchus, who founded the Qing dynasty.
 The Khalkha eventually submitted to Qing rule in 1691, thus bringing all of today's Mongolia under Manchu rule.
 After several Dzungar–Qing Wars, the Dzungars (western Mongols or Oirats) were virtually annihilated during the Qing conquest of Dzungaria in 1757 and 1758.

-Some scholars estimate that about 80% of the 600,000 or more Dzungar were destroyed by a combination of disease and warfare.
+Some scholars estimate that about 80% of the 600,000 or more Dzungar were killed by a combination of disease and warfare.
 Outer Mongolia was given relative autonomy, being administered by the hereditary Genghisid khanates of Tusheet Khan, Setsen Khan, Zasagt Khan and Sain Noyon Khan.
 The Jebtsundamba Khutuktu of Mongolia had immense de facto authority.
 The Manchu forbade mass Chinese immigration into the area, which allowed the Mongols to keep their culture.
 The Oirats who migrated to the Volga steppes in Russia became known as Kalmyks.

 The main trade route during this period was the Tea Road through Siberia; it had permanent stations located every 25 to 30 km, each of which was staffed by 5–30 chosen families.